-Data source: LBA (The Liechtenstein Banking Centre), FMA (Liechtenstein Financial Market), European Banking Authority.
+Data source: LBA (The Liechtenstein Banking Centre), FMA (Liechtenstein Financial Market).

-Liechtenstein's banks are very strongly capitalised: At the end of 2017, they had an average Tier 1 ratio of a very high 20.7% (including trading companies).
-This is far above the requirements of Basel III (8%, including supplementary capital) and the EU average (approx. 16%).
-This is also true for the leverage ratio, which at 7.8% at the end of 2018 was significantly above the requirements of Basel III

-(3%).
-All Liechtenstein banks have a core capital ratio of over 16%, and the non-consolidated cost/income ratio of banks in the Liechtenstein financial centre was 66.9% in 2017 (good for private banking).
+Liechtenstein's banks are very strongly capitalised: At the end of 2016, they had an average Tier 1 ratio of a very high 21.6%.
+This is far above the requirements of Basel III (8%, including supplementary capital) and the EU average (slightly below 15%).
+This is also true for the leverage ratio, which at 7.5% at the end of 2017 was significantly above the requirements of Basel III (3%).
+All Liechtenstein banks have a core capital ratio of over 16%, and the non-consolidated cost/income ratio of banks in the Liechtenstein financial centre was 62.2% in 2016 (good for private banking).
 The country rating of Standard & Poor's (AAA with a stable outlook) and the BICRA rating (risk group 2) underscore the reliability of the Liechtenstein financial sector.
 This was also evident in the financial crisis, when Liechtenstein banks did not need any support from the State.